Land multiple interviews weekly through a targeted application approach.

 Like your resume, you should tailor your cover letter to the specific job you’re applying to.
 Recruiters want to feel like you’re genuinely excited about working at their company and a customized cover letter allows you to reflect that.

 We recommend our Cover Letter Guide for this - you’ll learn everything you need to know about drafting a cover letter that speaks to your experience and convinces a recruiter you’re a no-brainer candidate!

 You tailored your resume, updated your cover letter, and submitted your online application.
 You’re all done, right?!
 Nope.
 There’s one more step!

 Even if you’re in the earliest stages of the job search process, you’ve probably already realized that there’s a lot of moving pieces to keep track of.
-Staying organized can be the hardest part!
+Staying organized can be the most challenging part!